• Home

 Shetland County Drama Festival

 If the fire festivals aren’t dramatic enough for you, Shetland County Drama Festival might be more up your street.
-Drama groups from different areas in Shetland gather in the Garrison Theatre in Lerwick to compete in the competition.
+Drama groups from different areas in Shetland gather in Lerwick to compete in the competition.
 A variety of genres abounds, with comedies and dramas, each promising to be as entertaining as the last.

 Shetland Young Fiddler of the Year Competition